Devashish-Sonawane/Big-Foot/Assignment_3/README.md

 ### Visualization 1: Line Chart
-- To view on website, open the following link: https://ambirlanga.github.io/DSCI550_BF_Web/html/visualization_1.html To view the visualization through the file in task1-2/vis1/visualization_1.html in local host instead, follow the instructions below:
+- To view on website, open the following link: https://ambirlanga.github.io/DSCI550_BF_Web/html/visualization_1.html
+-
+For generating the json for the line chart:
 - Open Jupyter Notebook and navigate to Big-Foot\Assignment_3\Scripts\task1-2\vis1\task1_visualization1.ipynb.
 - Click run all cells in task_1_visualization_1.ipynb to aggregate and get json objects for the first visualization (the line chart).

-- In order to view the visualization locally rather than on the website, in the command line, navigate to the directory: cd Big-Foot\Assignment_3
+In order to view the visualization locally rather than on the website, in the command line, navigate to the directory: cd Big-Foot\Assignment_3
 - Start a python server by typing this command: python -m http.server
 - If it doesn't open automatically, navigate to http://localhost:8000 or the url provided in the command line.